-Zimbabwe election: Voters head to the polls with inflation on their minds
+Zimbabwe election: Voters go to the polls with inflation on their minds

-Zimbabweans are going to the polls in presidential and parliamentary elections after a campaign dominated by the country's soaring inflation.
+Zimbabweans are voting in presidential and parliamentary elections, amid some delays, after a campaign dominated by the country's soaring inflation.

-The day has been declared a public holiday to allow the 6.62 million registered voters a chance to vote.
+Those queuing at polling stations in the capital said they were excited to exercise their right to vote.

 President Emmerson Mnangagwa faces 10 challengers, including Nelson Chamisa of the main opposition Citizens Coalition for Change (CCC).